 Turn Off the Water

 Turn off the water in order to prevent further flooding.
 Turn the valve of the damaged plumbing fixture in a clockwise direction to stop the flow of water.
 Another alternative is to turn off the main water valve.
-If you do not know where the valve is located, check your garage, basement and crawlspace.
+If you do not know where the valve is located, check your garage, basement, and if you do not know where the valve is located, check your garage or basement.
 Valves are usually located in these areas.
 However, if the valve cannot be found, it is likely in an underground box.